- What is Screen Time?

 “Nearly 80% of teens in the new survey said they checked their phones hourly, and 72% said they felt the need to immediately respond to texts and social networking messages.
 Thirty-six percent of parents said they argued with their child daily about device use, and 77% of parents feel their children get distracted by their devices and don’t pay attention when they are together at least a few times per week .”– CNN

 Too much screen time doesn’t allow us to process our thoughts about real-life events.
+Notifications, personalized alerts, reminders to take your steps…it’s sensory overload!
 We get lost in a web of information overload.
 In turn, it’s causing us to disconnect from one another, reality, and our microbes!

 What is Addicting Us to Our Devices?

-Children and adults alike feel dependent on their smartphones for two things:
+Children and adults alike feel dependent on their smartphones for three things:

 - Keep Them Entertained